Feromond/hypixel-api-lib/README.md

 ├── LICENSE            # None set yet
 ├── README.md          # This file
-├── .gitignore         # Files to ignore during our git process ├── .env               # File to store environment vairables such as API keys for examples.
+├── .gitignore         # Files to ignore during our git process ├── .env               # (Will be gitignored) File to store environment vairables such as API keys for examples.
 ├── Makefile           # Commands for building, initializing, and other tasks ├── requirements.txt   # Lists the Python package dependencies ├── setup.py           # Setup script for packaging and distribution